Minimum Working Age by State — Complete Guide for 2025

 Child labor regulations on non-agricultural jobs by state

-As we already mentioned, in non-agricultural jobs, the federal minimum age for employment is 14.
+For non-agricultural jobs, the federal minimum age for employment is 14.
 In non-agricultural employment, minors also have restrictions on the types of jobs they can work and the number of hours permitted.

-State | Maximum daily/weekly hours and days per week for minors under 16 | Maximum daily/weekly hours for minors 16 and 17 | Nightwork |
+State | Maximum number of work hours and days for minors under 16 | Maximum number of work hours and days for minors aged 16 and 17 | Nightwork |

 ---|---|---|---|